ibrahim-rouis/Places-App/README.md

 - State Management — Uses Zustand for scalable global state

+## How to run

+> [!IMPORTANT]
+> This project requires Node.js (v18+), npm and Firebase CLI installed on your system.

+To run the project simply type:

+    npm run dev

+Wait for the Firebase Emulator to start and visit http://localhost:5173

 ## Tech Stack

 - Frontend: React, TypeScript, Tailwind CSS, React Hook Form, Zustand, shadcn & more